npavuluri/cafe5_analysis/README.md

 # cafe5_analysis

 ## Overview
-This repository contains the results of a CAFE5 analysis to identify the significant expansion and contraction in drought gene familes in cereal crops.
+This repository contains the results of a CAFE5 analysis to identify the significant expansion and contraction in drought gene familes across major cereal crops.

 ## Input Data
 - Species tree: `SpeciesTree_rooted_ultra.txt` (9 species, ultrametric)